cardano-foundation/CIPs/CIP-Abstraction-Layer-for-DApps/README.md

 * **`metadata`**

   Describes a set of metadata that must be included in the transaction.
-It's optional - it can be set to `null`, or omitted. <br><br>
+It's optional - it can be set to `null`, or omitted.

 * **`additionalSigns`**

   Describes an array of additional signatures [required](#requiredsign) beyond the mandatory ones (associated with UTxO or certificates).
-It's optional - it can be set to `null`, or omitted..<br><br>
+It's optional - it can be set to `null`, or omitted..

 * **`scriptDataHash`**

   Contains a [CBOR](#cbort)-serialized hex-encoded representation of CDDL ScriptDataHash, necessary for working with smart contracts.
-It's optional - it can be set to `null`, or omitted.<br><br>
+It's optional - it can be set to `null`, or omitted.

 * **`dataHash`**

   Contains a [CBOR](#cbort)-serialized hex-encoded representation of CDDL DataHash, necessary for working with smart contracts.
-It's optional - it can be set to `null`, or omitted.<br><br>
+It's optional - it can be set to `null`, or omitted.

 * **`validFrom`**

   Describes the slot from which the interval begins, during which the transaction can be submitted successfully.
 Optional.
-It can be set to `"auto"` or omitted if not required.<br><br>
+It can be set to `"auto"` or omitted if not required.

 * **`validUntil`**

   Describes the slot at which the interval ends, during which the transaction can be submitted successfully.
 Optional.
-It can be set to `"auto"` or omitted if not required.<br><br>
+It can be set to `"auto"` or omitted if not required.

 * **`message`**

   Contains a localized (if possible) [message](#localstring) that can be shown to the user when creating a transaction to clarify its purpose or to enhance security.
 For example, "make sure that a certain confirmation code in the wallet and the code in the DApp are the same."
 Or "this is a transaction intended for such-and-such action."
-It's optional - it can be set to `null`, or omitted.<br><br>
+It's optional - it can be set to `null`, or omitted.

 * **`draft`**

   A flag indicating whether the wallet assembling the transaction from this script should "reserve" the selected involved UTxOs to prevent their reuse in other scripts.
 If `true` - it should.
-If `false` - no.<br><br>
+If `false` - no.

   Examples:

-  1. If a DApp plans to create a chain of transactions, it would be interested in ensuring that the UTxOs selected by the wallet for the first transaction are not included in the second for some reason.<br><br>
+  1. If a DApp plans to create a chain of transactions, it would be interested in ensuring that the UTxOs selected by the wallet for the first transaction are not included in the second for some reason.

   2. A DApp sends a script to the wallet in order to use the received transaction not for sending but, for example, to obtain the used `inputs`, `withdrawal`, and already calculated `change` and `fee`, with the aim of subsequently combining several transactions from different users into one.
 In this case, the DApp will pass to the wallet the `inputs` selected by it explicitly.
-If they have already been "reserved" after a previous request, this will be an obstacle.<br><br>
+If they have already been "reserved" after a previous request, this will be an obstacle.

   > **Note:** if UTxOs were not "reserved," there is no guarantee that this will not change between calls for one reason or another!
 However, this applies not only to this CIP but to the specifics of wallet operation in general.